Obesity

 Artificial sweeteners all increase insulin.
 83% of independent studies of sweetener have found they cause weight gain.
 In one study they increased obesity by 47%.
 They have also been found to increase cardiovascular events.

-KEY MESSAGE: SWEETENERS CAN ALSO MAKE YOU FAT
+KEY MESSAGE: SWEETENERS CAN MAKE YOU FAT

 Fats that make you Fat